 Sever's disease is a common musculoskeletal complaint in children between the ages of 8 and 15.
+Presenting as heel pain.

 It is believed to be caused by increased pulling on the calcaneus associated with growth and tight achilles and calf muscles.
 It is also related to high or repeated minor impact forces to the heel.

-Advice on footwear to reduce impact forces and reduce tension using heel raises.
-Gentle stretching and modifying activity is important.
+2. Advice on footwear to reduce impact forces and lift the heel to reduce traction.